-Prevention Level SCM as sole prevention Maximum Alkali Content, (lbs./cy) and Minimum SCM Level Z Level Z from Table G Maximum Alkali Level Content: 3.0 AND minimum SCM Level Y from Table G
+Prevention SCM as sole Maximum Alkali Content, (lbs./cy) and Minimum

+Level prevention SCM Level

+Z Level Z from Table G

 - 3. Cement/Cement-SCM Requirements.
 For use with aggregate deemed potentially reactive as specified in Section 704.1(g), provide Portland cement, blended hydraulic cement, or Portland cement-SCM combinations as specified in Section 704.1(b) and the following: - 3.a Portland Cement.
 Conforming to the optional chemical requirement in AASHTO M 85 for a maximum alkali content of 1.25% Na2Oe if used for ASR prevention. - 3.b Blended Hydraulic Cement.
 Type IS or IP, AASHTO M 240 (ASTM C595).
-From a manufacturer listed in Bulletin 15. - 3.c.
+From a manufacturer listed in Bulletin 15.

+3.c.
 ASR Mitigation Flowchart.